archdaily/archdaily.github.io/_posts/2014-02-06-our-gitflow.markdown

 $ git pull origin master
 $ git checkout -b new-feature

-# Here I make the changes to my files
+# Make changes to your files.

 $ git add .
 $ git commit -m "Changes"

-# I repeat the previous steps the times I wish and then I upload them to the repository
+# Repeat the previous steps the times you wish and then upload them to the repository.

 $ git fetch origin
 $ git rebase origin/new-feature
 $ git rebase origin/master

+# Push and rebase to mantain the master code inside your branch.

+$ git rebase -i origin/master
 $ git push origin new-feature

-# After finishing the merge I push the nre features to master
+# After finishing the merge push the new features to master.

 $ git checkout master
 $ git pull origin master